 Blogging to me was supposed to be as natural as gravity.
 It is an extension of what fascinates me as a child: writing a diary.
 I have a big box full of diaries since my childhood until college days.
-When I put a pen on my diary, I never thought it through.
+When I put pen to my diary, I never thought it through.
 It was a direct expression of what’s going on inside me: stories and memories, future thoughts and curiosities.
 What I wrote was purely scribbly, with occasional repetitive themes such as chronicling the growth of mung beans, burst of splendid emotions, and unspoken confidentialities.
 In high school, I was introduced into blogging by reading other blogs and instantly started my own.

 Lately, more than a decade after my first post, I was tempted to create a niche, “stand-out” blog with particular “useful” themes, moving away from the “flavor” of a personality that once defined what blogging was all about.
 I failed gloriously.
 On a regular basis, I consistently enjoy reading blogs to know people, thus have an urge that my writing should let people have a glimpse into me, too.
 It’s a kind of subtle gift-sharing reciprocity that makes blogging special, containing constellation of obsession, contemplation, revelation.
 I believe there is an art in personal blogging, the art of exposing pieces and particles of the blogger as a brave, creative, sincere and meaningful act to connect with others.